huzaifah0x00/gCodeViewer/README.md

-gCodeVisualizer is a web-based visual gcode viewer and analyzer.
-Available online at http://gcode.ws/
+GCodeAnalyzer is a node.js package for analyzing gcode files based on gcode.ws

 this Fork is a nodeJS version of the Gcode analyzer part.